 - WPA + TKIP/AES (TKIP is there as a fallback method)

 - WPA + TKIP

 - Open Network (no security at all)

-Ideally, you’ll disable Wi-Fi Protected Setup (WPS) and set your router to WPA2 +AES.
+Ideally, you’ll disable Wi-Fi Protected Setup (WPS) and set your router to WPA2 + AES.
 Everything else on the list is a less than ideal step down from that.
-Once you get to WEP, your security level is so low it’s about as effective as a chain link fence–the fence exists simply to say “hey, this is my property” but anyone who actually wanted in would just climb right over it.
+Once you get to WEP, your security level is so low, it’s about as effective as a chain link fence—the fence exists simply to say “hey, this is my property” but anyone who actually wanted in could just climb right over it.